wlssirius/ChaosTranslate/README.md

-A real-time translator using tesseract OCR and QtOnlineTranslator
+A real-time translator using tesseract OCR and QtOnlineTranslator on Windows